-What is being proposed? – He aha e marohitia ana?
+What is being done? – He aha e marohitia ana?

 Ngāti Whakaue, Tūhourangi Ngāti Wāhiao, and CNI Iwi Holdings Ltd (the vested land holders of Whakarewarewa) together with Rotorua Lakes Council, have developed a masterplan for the Tokorangi and Whakarewarewa forest blocks.

 The plan identifies key recreational, cultural and commercial development opportunities with services supporting the users and manuhiri (visitors), the establishment of integrated trails, development of an outdoor event area, and the placement of interpretation information, lookouts, playgrounds and picnic areas.

 The development draws from the idea of the forest being conceptualised as a traditional Māori Pā and the concept of Tāne Whakapiripiri.
 The concept of Tāne whakapiripiri is an embrace- the trees of Tane bound together.
 This is represented by the wooden wharenui visitor hub as the gatherer and connector of people.
 It brings people together, invites inclusiveness and the collective integration of ideas as the foundation for innovation, creativity and sustainability.
 The pā is a place of protection and refuge, a place to learn, eat and play with whānau and as a village community.
 The forest is the realm of Tāne – nurturing and perpetuating life, and providing physical and spiritual sustenance to those within its embrace.